A Guide to Probate for Senior Citizens and Their Families

 Notifying Creditors and Beneficiaries

-Once the court accepts the petition, the executor or administrator must notify creditors and beneficiaries of the deceased person’s estate.
-Creditors are given a certain period to file claims against the estate.
+Once the court accepts the petition, the executor or administrator must inform creditors and beneficiaries about the probate process.
+Creditors have a set period to file claims against the estate.

 Inventory and Appraisal